 👉 Read More: Item Coding: Definition And Benefits

-According to Material Bills, cumulative manufacturing lead time for an item is determined by adding its own production lead time to the highest cumulative production lead time possible for every component, with operation offset taken into account.
+Cumulative manufacturing lead time for an item is determined by adding its own production lead time to the highest cumulative production lead time possible for every component, with operation offset taken into account.

 The manufacturing lead time of the item is multiplied by lead time % for the process in which the part is applied, relying on a single lot size lead time, to determine the operation offset.
 There is no cumulative production lead time for purchased items.
 The following calculation is used in Material Bills to determine lead time of total manufacturing:

-According to Material Bills, the total lead time cumulative for an item is equal to its lead-time + the highest cumulative total lead time value, minus any parts operation offset.
+The total lead time cumulative for an item is equal to its lead-time + the highest cumulative total lead time value, minus any parts operation offset.
 A component's operation offset is calculated by multiplying the manufacturing lead time relying on a single lead time lot size by the operation's lead time percentage.
 The following formula is used by Material Bills to compute the total lead time cumulatively:

 Let’s see a cumulative lead time example below!
 Assume, for instance, that Item A includes B, C, and D. When calculating we employ the manufacturing lead time for A; B, C, and D at operations with the values of 20, 30, and 40, respectively.
 The offset days, lead time and component, and percentage for every component are shown in the table below: